operator-framework/enhancements/enhancements/service-binding.md

 ### Operator Providing Metadata in OLM

-This feature enables operator providers to specify binding information an operator's OLM (Operator Lifecycle Manager) descriptor.
+This guidance enables operator providers to specify binding information an operator's OLM (Operator Lifecycle Manager) descriptor.
 The Service Binding Operator extracts to bind the application together with the backing service.
 The information may be specified in the "status" and/or "spec" section of the